AzatKaya1/ROS2-RViz-RobotArmControl/README.md

-# ROS2 l RViz l RobotArmControl
+# ROS2 l RViz l Robot Arm Control
 This guide aims to control the robot arm by integrating ROS2 with RViz.

 **Note: This repository was created inspired by the official Franka_ROS2 GitHub page**